 Tips to Avoid Big Bills

 If you or a loved one is in the hospital, be sure to ask the following questions upon entry and each day while in the hospital:

 - Is the patient’s hospital status inpatient or outpatient?

 - How long will the patient’s hospital stay be?

-- Will there be a need for specialized skilled care or rehabilitative care after the patient is discharged?
+- Will there be a need for specialized skilled care or rehabilitative care after the hospital discharges the patient?

-The answers to these questions can help you potentially avoid expensive and unexpected medical and rehabilitative bills that otherwise could have been covered by your Medicare Part A, Medicare Part B, and Medicare supplement policy (if you have one).
+The answers to these questions can help you potentially avoid expensive and unexpected medical and rehabilitative bills.
+Medicare Part A, Medicare Part B, and your Medicare supplement could otherwise cover these expenses.

 As always, if you have any questions, please feel free to ask in the comment section below!